deltaWhiskey/pingy/README.txt

 PINGY

-Pingy is a script for monitoring network reliability.
-It was originally written to help isolate a network problem; was the problem within my local network, or was the problem in my ISP's network?
+Pingy is a script for isolating network problems.
+It it a tool for identifying what part of a network is failing (connection to modem vs connection to ISP vs problem somewhere on the internet.)

+It was originally written to figure out whether an intermittent network problem was between me and my modem, or between my modem and my ISP.

+It works by pinging a list of IP addresses, and displaying periodic summaries of whether the connection to that IP address is working.

 To use this: